HRT For Hot Flashes: What You Should Know

 Fortunately, there are lots of configurations and delivery systems to try, so if one doesn’t achieve the desired result, that doesn’t have to mean HRT is off the table.

-Hot flashes are systemic, meaning they aren’t limited to one area of the body, like, for example, vaginal dryness.
+Hot flashes are systemic, meaning they aren’t limited to one area of the body, like, for example, different vaginal issues like dryness.
 Therefore, for hot flashes, pills and patches are the usual methods of delivery because they provide hormones that travel throughout the body.

 “There are lots of dosage and delivery options,” Dr. Rebecca says, “and it’s a bit of a trial-and-error process to find the one that works best.
 You should start to feel relief from symptoms within a month, but I tell my patients to wait at least three months before shifting to a new configuration.
 Your body needs time to acclimatize to the new levels of hormones.”